karimova/UCI_HW_Karimova/01_Excel_Challenge/Readme.md

 </p>

 ### **Conclutions:**
-According to obtained statistical data, both data sets are very dispersed: a big difference between minimum and maximum values.
+According to obtained statistical data, both data sets are very dispersed: a big difference between the minimum and maximum values.
 This affects the calculated data:
 * For both sets the median summarizes data more meaningfully to the relevant value.
 Additionally, The high values of variance allowed to conclude that the mean is not that useful.
-* There is more variability with successful campaigns: the variance of the number of backers is 712841, that is in 189 times higher than for unsuccessful campaign.
+* There is more variability with successful campaigns: the variance of the number of backers is 712841, which is in 189 times higher than for unsuccessful campaign.
 * Additional tests should be applied to the data sets to check which features don't add much value to the model and which are of importance.